NURBS-Diff: A Differentiable Programming Module for NURBS: CAD Applications using the Module

-\figref{Fig:OffsetTest} shows examples of the surface offsets generated using our NURBS layer. \subfigref{Fig:OffsetTest}{(a)} is a single surface patch with a double-curved surface. \subfigref{Fig:OffsetTest}{(b)} is a set of $C^0$ continuous surfaces with a single shared edge. \subfigref{Fig:OffsetTest}{(c)} is a set of $C^1$ continuous conic section surfaces. \subfigref{Fig:OffsetTest}{(d)} is a set of surfaces from a wind turbine blade model.
-To compare the accuracy of our NURBS layer approach for offset surfaces, we computed a simpler offset by offsetting the control points along the average normal direction of the control mesh.
+\figref{Fig:OffsetTest} shows examples of the surface offsets generated using our \nd{} module. \subfigref{Fig:OffsetTest}{(a)} is a single surface patch with a double-curved surface. \subfigref{Fig:OffsetTest}{(b)} is a set of $C^0$ continuous surfaces with a single shared edge. \subfigref{Fig:OffsetTest}{(c)} is a set of $C^1$ continuous conic section surfaces. \subfigref{Fig:OffsetTest}{(d)} is a set of surfaces from a wind turbine blade model.
+To compare the accuracy of our \nd{} module approach for offset surfaces, we computed a simpler offset by offsetting the control points along the average normal direction of the control mesh.
 This approach works well for surfaces with low curvature.
-We then evaluated the computed offset surface at $25\times$ denser points than the number of points used for fitting and computed the Chamfer distance with the input offset points.
-We find that our fitting approach achieves a lower Chamfer distance than the control point offset approach for all cases, as seen in \tabref{Tab:Offset}.
+We then evaluated the computed offset surface at $25\times$ denser points than the number of points used for fitting and computed the $\mathcal{L}_{CD}$ with the input offset points.
+We find that our fitting approach achieves a lower $\mathcal{L}_{CD}$ than the control point offset approach for all cases, as seen in \tabref{Tab:Offset}.